twadada/multilingual-nlm/README.md

 python align_words.py -dict fr-de -src result/frdeen.lang0.vec -tgt result/frdeen.lang1.vec -save save_name
 ```

 **This code aligns pairs of words in a 'fr-de' dictionary using CSLS** and saves the result as 'save_name'.
-Note that **_this evaluation is different from another evaluation method called 'Bilingual Lexicon Induction'_**, which extracts target words from the target vocabulary table for each source word.
+Note that **_this evaluation is different from another evaluation method called 'Bilingual Lexicon Induction'_**, which extracts similar target words to each source word from the whole target vocabulary.

 # Reference